Tom’s Tidbits for October, 2024

 Our revered Founders explicitly told us what the government was supposed to do: “…form a more perfect Union, establish Justice, ensure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity.”
 Their sole justification for government was to bring life, liberty and the pursuit of happiness to the governed.
 That’s it.
 That’s all.
 THAT is what our government, and by extension our politicians, are supposed to do.

 The first question to ask of any individual politician, particularly a Presidential candidate, is whether they’re qualified to carry out that task.
 If they clear that low bar then the only way to decide between any two candidates is to decide which one is MORE qualified to do it.
 In a perfect world of unicorns and butterflies we could decide between clearly articulated policies and well researched positions.
-For a change, even in a world without unicorns and butterflies, I think we’ve been given more than enough to make an informed decision.
+For a change, even without unicorns and butterflies, I think we’ve been given more than enough to make an informed decision.
 That’s civics, not politics.

-Giving our best answer to this deceptively simple question is our prime job as citizens, and in just a few weeks we’ll be asked to do our job yet again.
+Giving our best answer to this deceptively simple question is our prime job as citizens, and in just a few days we’ll be asked to do our job yet again.
 Sadly, only about a third of us will step forward to answer the call.
 And no matter who you decide is better for the job, it seems almost half of the rest of the voters disagree with you.

 Vote anyway.